Broward County Suffering Critical 911 Dispatcher Shortage

 Sheriff Tony replied, “Excellent.
 I will put a strategy in place and come here with our needs assessment first, and then roll in whatever other creative elements that will make that work.”

-The Sheriff’s Office is scheduled to make a presentation to County Commission on May 10 to discuss the financial relief the agency needs.MORE NEWS: Florida Among Top States With Record Number Of Antisemitic Incidents In 2021, Says Jewish Civil Rights Group
+The Sheriff’s Office is scheduled to make a presentation to County Commission on May 10 to discuss the financial relief the agency needs.READ MORE: Miami City Commission Approves Inter Miami CF's Stadium Complex Proposal For Melreese Golf Course

 According to the Sun Sentinel report, abandoned 911 calls, which are those that are disconnected before being answered, increased 26 percent from 2019 to 2021.
 And in February 2022, there were more than 14,000 abandoned calls.